Advocate or Navigator? Guide to Healthcare Help on Chicago’s North Shore

 Patient Advocate

 Often working independently, these individuals serve as dedicated healthcare advocacy consultants hired directly by you or your family.
 Their primary allegiance is solely to the patient.
 Professional patient advocates, who may be a Board Certified Patient Advocate, offer comprehensive care navigation across the entire healthcare journey.
-Their scope is typically broad, involving deciphering complex healthcare systems, managing medical records, assisting with discharge planning, ensuring continuity of care, reviewing health insurance coverage, facilitating care coordination among disparate healthcare professionals, and safeguarding patient rights.
+Their scope is typically broad, involving deciphering fragmenting medical networks, managing medical records, assisting with discharge planning, ensuring continuity of care, reviewing health insurance coverage, facilitating care coordination among disparate care providers, and safeguarding patient rights.
 Ultimately, a private advocate empowers patients and families to make informed decisions, ensuring their healthcare choices align with their values and goals, providing vital assistance to patients navigating challenging medical conditions and advocating for the best possible patient care.

 Patient Navigator